Preeclampsia and High Blood Pressure During Pregnancy

 Chronic hypertension is high blood pressure that was present before you became pregnant or that occurs in the first half (before 20 weeks) of your pregnancy.
-If you took blood pressure medication before you became pregnant—even if your blood pressure is normal—you have chronic hypertension.
+The guidelines for blood pressure are the following:

-Gestational hypertension is high blood pressure that first occurs in the second half (after 20 weeks) of pregnancy.
+Gestational hypertension is high blood pressure that first occurs after 20 weeks of pregnancy.
 Although gestational hypertension usually goes away after childbirth, it may increase the risk of developing hypertension in the future.

 High blood pressure during pregnancy can place extra stress on your heart and kidneys and can increase your risk of heart disease, kidney disease, and stroke.
 Other possible complications include the following:

-- Fetal growth restriction—High blood pressure can decrease the flow of nutrients to the baby through the placenta.
-The baby may have growth problems as a result.
+- Fetal growth restriction—High blood pressure can decrease the flow of nutrients to the fetus through the placenta.
+The fetus may have growth problems as a result.

 - Preeclampsia—This condition is more likely to occur in women with chronic high blood pressure than in women with normal blood pressure.

-- Preterm delivery—If the placenta is not providing enough nutrients and oxygen to your baby, it may be decided that early delivery is better for your baby than allowing the pregnancy to continue.
+- Preterm delivery—If the placenta is not providing enough nutrients and oxygen to your fetus, it may be recommended that early delivery is better for your baby than allowing the pregnancy to continue.

 - Placental abruption—This condition, in which the placenta prematurely detaches from the wall of the uterus, is a medical emergency that requires immediate treatment.

-- Cesarean delivery—Women with hypertension are more likely to have a cesarean delivery than women with normal blood pressure.
-A cesarean delivery carries risks of infection, injury to internal organs, and bleeding.
+- Cesarean birth—Women with hypertension are more likely to have a cesarean birth than women with normal blood pressure.
+A cesarean birth carries risks of infection, injury to internal organs, and bleeding.

 Your blood pressure will be monitored closely throughout pregnancy.
 You may need to monitor your blood pressure at home.
-Ultrasound exams may be done throughout pregnancy to track the growth of your baby.
-If growth problems are suspected, you may have additional tests that monitor the baby’s health.
+Ultrasound exams may be done throughout pregnancy to track the growth of your fetus.
+If growth problems are suspected, you may have additional tests that monitor the fetus’s health.
 This testing usually begins in the third trimester of pregnancy.